developmentAC/beagleTM/README.md

 tar -zxvf ../comm_use.I-N.txt.tar.gz 1>log/tar_in_commUse_out.1 2>log/tar_in_commUse_err.1 &

 tar -zxvf ../comm_use.O-Z.xml.tar.gz 1>log/tar_oz_commUse_out.1 2>log/tar_oz_commUse_err.1 &
 ```

+Note: The progress of the download can be checked by the command, `tail log/* -n 5` which will display the current percentage of each obtained downloaded file.

 Please consider updating the corpus files regularly as they are updated by PubMed.